 - Conformity Matrix (All API standards)

 In general, the majority of Mireaux’s Certification Consulting projects last between 5 to 8 months, depending on the organization’s size, and the certifications being sought out.
-We believe time to certification varies mainly due to the following factors:
+We believe the time required to achieve certification varies mainly due to the following factors: